Quantum many-body scars in spin models with multibody interactions: Perturbed spin-1 scalar spin chirality

 where $\tilde{C}_L = (1+\abs{\alpha}^2)^L$ is the normalization constant.
 When the initial state is the coherent state $\ket{\alpha}$, the fidelity defined in Eq. (\ref{eq:fidelity})) can be computed as

 Thus, it attains the maximum fidelity $\mathcal{F}(t) = 1$ periodically with period $T = 2\pi/ h$.
 Figure \ref{fig:fidelity_A} shows the numerical results of the fidelity dynamics with several initial states.
 Here we set $h=1$.
 Clearly, the coherent states attain $\mathcal{F}(t) = 1$ periodically with period $2\pi$, whereas the fidelities of the other states decay rapidly to zero.
 We also calculated the time evolution of the entanglement entropy for these states and obtained a result similar to that shown in Fig. \ref{fig:ent_dynamics_b}.
+See Appendix \ref{appendix:dynamics} for the dynamics from a more complex initial state.